A

 ways of life, they were not competitive, and contacts would have

-developed between the boat people and reindeer people.
-In the large
+developed between the boat people and reindeer people as long as each

 spans of time, the two groups would have merged through intermarriage,